 Because sciatica affects the longest nerve in your body, sciatica pain can radiate from your lower back all the way down to your toes.
 If sciatica pain makes walking or standing difficult, Chronic Pain Relief in Dallas can help.
-Pain management specialist Basem Abdelfattah, MD, treats pain holistically, targeting not just your symptoms but the everyday stressors that compound them.
+Pain management specialists Basem Abdelfattah, MD, and Ali Tareen, MD, treat pain holistically, targeting not just your symptoms but the everyday stressors that compound them.
 To learn more about the most advanced pain-relief treatments available, call or book your appointment online today.

 The sciatic nerve is the most extensive nerve in your body, running from your lower back through the back of your leg all the way to your toes.
 Pressure or damage to the sciatic nerve can cause numbness, tingling, pain, and weakness along the entire length of the nerve.